raffdevstack/SimpleChat/notes/known_bugs.md

 #### Unhandled bugs
+* signup front-end error, "half-page"
-1. persistent new message notification
+* persistent new message notification
    -> set received to 1 when we delete the thread